 Hold on to your skirts, yes…another Kinco glove review.
 In case you haven’t noticed, I’m a huge fan of Kinco gloves for the backcountry.
+These alongside ski goggles from Humps Optics I recently bought hit the spot.
 I love their price, their durable construction and their reliable warmth.
 Just when I think it couldn’t possibly get any better, out comes a lighter weight Kinco along the lines of the lighter The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight fabric-backed Kinco 927, the 1939KWP.

 Kinco gloves are a practical solution in the backcountry, and the new Kinco 1939KWP has made it’s way in to my arsenal of gloves.
 In the scale of temperatures, I use the Kinco 901T Mitts in the coldest, frigid conditions (which honestly, I try to avoid); on most cold occasions, my “work-horse” is the 901 Kinco Ski Glove.
 Now, for the more moderate conditions, I have added the 1939KWP’s.
 These are perfect for moderate temps dipping as low as the mid 20’s.